 Matthews Water Leaks

-Leaks on your home can give you a headache unlike any other, one day a bill comes in the mail higher than you could have possibly anticipated only to find out it was a flapper on your toilet.
-Something as simple as an older toilet flapper not holding water can double your water bill.
-Toilet flappers are the rubber pieces in the toilet that will release the water being held making the toilet flush.
-When a flapper is obstructed or damaged it can release minuscule amounts of water building up over the course of a month to raise your bill through the roof.
+Home leaks may be a headache unlike any other; one day, you receive a bill in the mail that is far larger than you could have ever expected, only to discover that the source of the problem was a toilet flapper.
+Your water bill might increase by twofold if something as simple as an outdated toilet flapper stops holding water.
+The rubber components known as toilet flappers are responsible for releasing the water that has been kept in the tank to cause the toilet to flush.
+Insignificant volumes of water that have accumulated over a month can be released when a flapper is blocked or damaged, which will dramatically increase your monthly water bill.
 It is also very hard to catch this if you don’t know what to look for but lucky for you, Superior Plumbing and Drains, LLC, are experts at spotting water leaks.
 This is one of the simplest issues and a very common one for high water bills.

 Leak in the house